 Fig. 5.
 Pressure history used for the benchmark calculation.

-EVALUATION BY EACH PARTICIPANTS

-NCEPU
+CALCULATION METHOD

+NCEPU(China)

 ANSYS FLUENT was used for the calculation of the sodium ejection in NCEPU.
 FLUENT has a wide range of model systems to provide leading turbulence simulation capabilities which include several popular versions of k-epsilon and k-omega models, as well as Reynolds stress models for highly anisotropic flows.
 It also provides advanced scale-solving turbulence models, including large eddy simulation (LES), separated eddy simulation (DES), and adaptive eddy simulation (SAS).
 In this study, the standard k-e was established by NCEPU.
 The commercial software ICEM CFD was used to build the models needed for this study.
 Except for the two main leakage channels, the other channels have similar geometric characteristics.
-They all have similar geometric features, with an "inverted L" shape.
+They have similar geometric features, with an "inverted L" shape.
 The geometric model of the fluid domain is established based on known parameters, and the model is meshed with ICEM CFD to calculate the leakage of liquid sodium using FLUENT.

-The movement of fission products in the RS-FTP gap channel under severe reactor accidents is at first explained.
-NCEPU attempted to create a 360° "inverted L" leaky channel model (Fig. 5).
+The movement of liquid sodium in the RS-FTP gap channel under severe reactor accidents is at first explained.
+NCEPU attempted to create a 360° "inverted L" leaky channel model (Fig. 6).
 The pressure boundary conditions are compiled into a user-defined function (UDF), and the change in leakage at the outlet over time is calculated in FLUENT.
 Other leak paths are also modelled based on the above methods.
 Different “inverted L” leak paths are modelled and calculated separately according to the corresponding dimensions.

-The steps of simulation calculation and setting of boundary conditions are the same for all models in FLUENT.
-Import the meshed model into FLUENT.
-First, the unit of the grid is determined to be millimetre, and then the grid parameters are checked.
-There is no negative grid, that is, the volume of the grid must be a positive number.
-Next, the algorithm selects an algorithm with pressure as a parameter.
 The flow field is a constant flow.
 The turbulence model selects the Standard k-e model.
 The wall uses an algorithm to select the Standard function.
-The core melt in the sodium cooled fast reactor is liquid metal sodium, and the outlet surface pressure is atmospheric pressure.
-And then select the number of iteration steps to get the residual curve indicating that it is convergent.
+The outlet surface pressure is atmospheric pressure.

-We monitored the mass flow and velocity changes at the exit, while monitoring the changes in these parameters during the flow, as many transient changes have stabilized during this time, so the calculations are more scientifically optimized.
-According to the calculation results of FLUENT, the sodium leakage in typical subchannel is sorted out, as shown in Fig. 6.
-We found that in the two main leakage channels (RS-LRP & LRP-SRP), the leakage rate of Na peaked at about 0.13 s and then decreased to 0.
-In other narrower leakage channels, the leakage rate will reach its peak in less time, less than 0.05s.
-In all channels, the sodium leakage rate tends to 0 after 0.55 s.